Find Most Frequent Element in an Array

 Time and space complexity analysis

 We are running a nested loop and performing an O(1) operation at each iteration.
-The time complexity = n*n*O(1) = O(n^2).
-We are using a constant number of extra variables, so the space complexity = O(1).
+Time complexity = n*n*O(1) = O(n^2).
+We are using a constant number of extra variables, so space complexity = O(1).

 Using sorting and a single scan